 - They offer a 100% Satisfaction Guarantee.
 Try for 40 days and exchange or refund your first pair if you aren’t 100% satisfied

 - Every pair prevents 200 disposable pads and tampons from polluting our oceans.

-Shop WUKA on Black Friday
+Shop WUKA on International Womens Day

 Period pants are the perfect replacement for pads and tampons.
 You just wear, wash (add a wash bag to your basket if you’ll be out and about), and reuse.
 Long term, you should even save money and save yourself the hassle of rushing out when you realise you’re out of pads and tampons.

 I hope this post has helped to answer some of your questions about period pants and I hope my WUKA period pants review has helped you to find a quality and ethical brand to shop with!